tommycrush/LinkShim/README.md

 Download these files, place them where you want, and open l.py.
 Change the `admin_token` to something random/secure, and `listen_on_port` to the port you want to listen to (duh.)

 ### 3. Start er' Up.
-`python server.py` will work for testing.
-In production, you'll want to use a daemon

 ### 4. Create some Hashes
 Have your frontend guys/gals hit `/hash?admin_token=YOUR_TOKEN&num=10` to create some hashes when they need them.
 By Default, tokens are valid for 6 hours.
 This endpoint should really be only avaiable internally for security reasons.
 It's on the same port for now just for the demo.